NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The produced image and camera file names will include the sensor name, before the image/camera extension.
 Example: ``out/out-10000_haz_cam.json``.

+The option ``--sensor-type`` controls the type of each rig sensor.
+A single value will apply to all sensors.
+To have per-sensor type, set a list of values separated by commas, with no spaces.
+Example: ``--sensor-type linescan,pinhole,linescan``.

 Lens distortion is not supported.
 If desired to produce cameras and images only for a subset of the rig sensors, use the ``--sensor-name`` option.
+Consider using the option ``--save-as-csm``.

 .. figure:: ../images/sat_sim_rig.png
    :name: sat_sim_rig_illustration